Manchester United winger Ashley Young is still optimistic about his side’s chances of winning the Premier League.

-City hosts relegation-threatened QPR, which needs just a point to guarantee its survival, and, with this in mind, Young hopes that Mark Hughes’ charges will do United a favor on Sunday.
+City host relegation-threatened QPR, who need just a point to guarantee their survival, and, with this in mind, Young hopes that Mark Hughes’ charges will do United a favour on Sunday.

 “Mark Hughes won’t want to lose as they have to get a point for their own safety,” the England international told The Sun.

 “So he’ll set his side out to go there and do the best they can and hopefully they’ll [get a result] for us.
 Fingers crossed QPR will do us a favour and we’ll win the title.